 When you are back, put some water in the vase and start arranging the beauties!

-Tip: Some of you may know already, but cut the stems of the plants on an angle(45 degree) for better water absorption!
+Tip: Some of you may know already, but cut the stems of the plants at an angle(45 degrees) for better water absorption!

 Congratulations!
 I bet you have a beautiful flower arrangement in front of you!
 How do you feel – awesome?
 You repurposed items available at home, and applied your imagination!